-Every ice angler needs a high-quality auger along with their essential fishing equipment — whether they are fishing from the cozy confines of a plush cabin or just sitting on an upturned bucket exposed to the elements.
+Every ice angler needs a high-quality auger along with their other ice fishing gear— whether they are fishing from the cozy confines of a plush cabin or just sitting on an upturned bucket exposed to the elements.

-Some require you to supply all the effort, while others use electricity or fuel to turn the blade.
-Some feature small blades for cutting small holes, while others bear 8- or 10-inch blades that allow you to drill holes large enough to drag out giants and more easily find fish under the ice.
+- Others feature small blades for cutting small holes, while others bear 8- or 10-inch blades that allow you to drill holes large enough to drag out giants and more easily find fish under the ice.

 |Product|| || || ||